-The respondent's standpoint on Summative assessment affirms the world views that "teachers make it to the end of the process of learning, identify students' current capability, and require that the teacher grade the students' proficiency or competence".
-This provides opportunities for policymakers, teachers, parents, and students themselves to monitor the educational progress a student makes, compared to external standards or the performance of their peers.
+The respondent's standpoint on Summative assessment affirms the world views that "teachers make it to the end of the process of learning, identify learners' current capability, and require that the teacher grade the learners' proficiency or competence".
+This provides opportunities for policymakers, teachers, parents, and learners themselves to monitor the educational progress a learner makes, compared to external standards or the performance of their peers.

-The views on summative assessment by the respondents were backed by other researchers that "summative assessment is done in retrospect; it is a summation of what the student has learned at a particular point in time" [3, 21.
-This indicates that the summative function of assessment has significant consequences for students in areas of awarding of grades; awarding of prizes, scholarships, or qualifications and serves as a benchmark for students to be accountable for the resources made available to them and subsequently open a new gate in their academic career.
+The views on summative assessment by the respondents were backed by other writers that "summative assessment is done in retrospect; it is a summation of what the student has learned at a particular point in time" [3, 22].
+This indicates that the summative function of assessment has significant consequences for learners in areas of awarding of grades; awarding of prizes, scholarships, or qualifications and serves as a benchmark for learners to be accountable for the resources made available to them and subsequently open a new gate in their academic career.

-Concluding this section, it is realized that, the majority of the respondents (trainees) were on point of what formative and summative are.
+Concluding this section, it is realised that, the majority of the respondents (trainees) were on point of what formative and summative are.
 Expressed views by trainees show that both formative and summative assessments are tools used in evaluating learners.
 Varied opinions were given on the meaning of formative and summative assessments.
 Formative assessment is seen as the assessment done before, during and after the instructional period.
 As teaching and learning is ongoing teacher pauses to ask questions to receive feedback and moves on with the lesson again.
-Formative assessment is an act or the process of finding out what students have learnt through questions and answers, before, during and at the end of the lesson taught.
+Formative assessment is an act or the process of finding out what learners have learnt through questions and answers, before, during and at the end of the lesson taught.
 The foregoing indicates that "formative assessment can be seen as a logical process for continually collecting evidence on what is being learned while instruction is underway and informing the teacher about what students think and about how they think".
 This implies that "formative assessment helps teachers to establish what students already know and what they need to learn".
 This clearly shows that the effectiveness of every concept taught in the classroom depends solely on formative assessment, whereby both teachers and learners receive feedback during the learning interactions.
+The study hinges on the Feedback Loop Model as a foundational theory in formative assessment, emphasising the iterative and cyclical nature of the assessment process.
+This model, supported the study that formative assessment underscores the importance of continuous feedback between Teachers and students" [3].
+The Feedback Loop Model align with the study to highlight the dynamic interaction between assessment, feedback, and subsequent learning, making it a central framework for understanding the mechanics of formative assessment".
+Also to serve as "a process whereby information about the gap between current and desired performance is used to reduce the gap"[17].
+The theory agree with this study that "Feedback is information provided by an agent (e.g., teacher, peer, book, parent, self, experience)

+regarding aspects of one's performance or understanding.
+It is crucial in reducing discrepancies between current understandings and performance and a goal (e.g., a standard, a criterion, or a specific level of performance).
 Though summative assessment is also taught in the classroom, it can be done at the end of the lesson, monthly, mid-term, termly, semester, or yearly.
 Summative assessment is done for the purposes of establishing performance, grading, judgment, promotion of learners, hard core evidence for stakeholders, and testing the effectiveness of teachers and educational curriculum.

-3.2 Role of Formative Assessment in the Teaching and Learning Process respondent's position on the role of formative assessment in the teaching and learning process are presented below.
+5.2 Role of Formative Assessment in the Teaching and Learning Process